-The following Slide Show presents some common ways that you can use functions in your Transact-SQL statements:
+The following series of images presents some common ways that you can use functions in your Transact-SQL statements:

 SUBSTRING returns a specified number of characters with a string.
 The statement above will return all columns from the clients table, but only where the first character in the Client Type columns is 'P'